RichardLitt/stranded-by-trump/index.md

   * The <a target="_blank" href="http://www.law.cuny.edu/academics/clinics/immigration/clear.html">CUNY Clear Project</a> has a Free Legal Hotline and is encouraging all passport holders from the targeted countries to call.
   The phone number is: +1 718-348-4558.
 Email: <a href="mailto:cunyclear@email.law.cuny.edu" target="_blank">cunyclear@email.law.cuny.edu</a>
   * If you are stuck in Canada, [apply for a Temporary Residence Permit](http://www.cic.gc.ca/english/information/inadmissibility/permits.asp) here.

-  * If you or a loved one were detained at DFW International Airport since Friday afternoon, email <a href="mailto:dfwdetained@gmail.com">dfwdetained@gmail.com</a> for free legal help.

 ### Find Housing